d1b1/isAPI.js/README.md

 * Test for the library.
 * Hints for API calls.
 * Swagger UI consumption.
+* Lastly - refactor to allow it to run in a browser.

 Feedback is 100% welcome.
 The current code was hammered together late night to make testing easier and to get an API out the door.